List of NCIS characters: Eleanor "Ellie" Bishop

 In the season 16 episode "She," Bishop learns from CIA agent Odette Malone that Ziva is still alive.

 The season 17 episode "Institutionalized" reveals that Bishop is from Hinton, Oklahoma, where she was chosen to be the Grand Marshall of its Tater Tot Parade in the past.
 In "On Fire", Torres and Bishop are hit by a car driven by Xavier Zolotov, with Torres getting the worse of the injuries.
 After Xavier gets away with the crime due to sovereign immunity, Bishop storms off with the intent of killing him.
 Xavier is revealed to be dead in the next scene, though Bishop confirms she did not kill him, McGee begins to suspect that Gibbs may have killed him to protect her.
 In this episode, it is hinted that Bishop has feelings for Torres.

 In season 18, Bishop is kidnapped and taken hostage during a stakeout by a terrorist, who agrees to exchange her at an airport for one of his men that they presumably have in custody.
 The whole thing turns out to be a ruse and the plane explodes, but Bishop escapes unharmed, albeit with a few cuts and bruises.
 In the same week ("1mm"), she and Torres are trapped in cells rigged to blow, with Bishop standing on the pressure plate that triggers the bomb.
 They both escape unscathed when Gibbs comes to rescue them, but not before she and Torres confess to having feelings for each other.
 From this episode on, they begin calling each other by their first names, rather than their last.

 In the episode "Misconduct", while interrogating a girl who claims to be in love with a criminal named Parker James, Bishop puts on the persona of a die-hard romantic, even going as far as to mention that she has someone really special to her with whom she trusts her life, hinting it to be Torres, alluding to their relationship.

-Bishop resigns from NCIS after confessing to leaking NSA secrets and goes on a long-term CIA undercover mission with Odette Malone.
+Bishop resigns from NCIS after confessing to leaking NSA secrets and goes on a long-term DOD undercover mission with Odette Malone.